pixelsnow/42_BSQ/README.md

 - Logic of finding the biggest square was done using **dynamic programming**.

-- As the length of the input was unknown and we wanted to optimise memory usage, we decided to handle input with a **queue implemented using a linked list**.
+- The most complicated part of the process was not actually finding the square, but handling input.
+As the length of the input was unknown and we wanted to optimise memory usage, we decided to handle input with a **queue implemented using a linked list**.

-- Our approach resulted in code that is perhaps more bulky than some other implementations, but our program demostrates decent speed when handling big files and minimal memory usage.
+- Our approach resulted in code that is perhaps more bulky than some other implementations, but our program demonstrates decent speed when handling big files and minimal memory usage.

 ## What we learned